Ex-CONCACAF president Alfredo Hawit sentenced to time served - WHIZ News

-NEW YORK (AP) — The former president of soccer’s governing body for North and Central American and the Caribbean has been sentenced to time served for his role in accepting $1.66 million in bribes in the FIFA scandals and will return to Honduras after 4 1/2 years in the U.S.
+NEW YORK (AP) — The former president of soccer’s governing body for North and Central America and the Caribbean was sentenced to time served for his role in accepting $1.66 million in bribes in the FIFA scandals and will return to Honduras after 4 1/2 years in the U.S.

 Alfredo Hawit of Honduras, CONCACAF’s president from May 27, 2015, until Dec.
-4, 2015, was given the sentence Monday by U.S. District Judge Pamela Chen in Brooklyn during a video sentencing.
+4, 2015, was given the sentence Monday by U.S. District Judge Pamela K. Chen in Brooklyn during a video hearing.

 The 68-year-old Hawit also was sentenced to two years of supervised release and barred during that time from holding a title in FIFA, CONCACAF or any professional soccer organization.
 Chen deferred a ruling on restitution for 90 days, said forfeiture will be $950,000 and said he must pay $400 in special assessments.